chop-dbhi/avocado/README.md

 ## Getting Started

-To introduce the API gradually and coherently, we are going to start with two example models, `Author` and `Book` in an app named `library`.
+To introduce the API, we are going to get started with two example models, `Author` and `Book` in an app named `library`.

 ```python
 # library/models.py